dhthwy/r/README.md

 But they steal, and beg for money constantly.

 Those aren't roommates.
-Those are leeches."
+Those are leeches.

+The most damning thing about them though,

+They're vexatious lyin snitches.

+Always runnin to the cops whenever they can't steal or beg for your money.

+And you remind me of them ;)"

 ---